github/catalyst/docs/_guide/your-first-component.md

 Catalyst will automatically convert the classes name; removing the trailing `Element` suffix and lowercasing all capital letters, separating them with a dash.

-By convention, Catalyst controllers end in `Element`, and Catalyst will strip this for the tag name, but the  `Element` suffix is not required - just convention.
+By convention Catalyst controllers end in `Element`; Catalyst will omit this when generating a tag name.
+The `Element` suffix is _not_ required - just convention.
 All examples in this guide use `Element` suffixed names.

 <div class="d-flex border rounded-1 my-3 box-shadow-medium">
   <span class="d-flex bg-blue text-white rounded-left-1 p-3">